JuanSebasPeA/JuanSebasPeA/README.md

   <img src="flame-sign-in.gif" />
 </div>

 ¡Hello!
-I am Sebastian, FullStack developer.
+I am Sebastian, Cloud Solutions Architect with background as developer.
 Highly proactive person with an innate passion for tackling challenges and finding effective solutions.

 ## About me

 ![Imagen de perfil](funnyMan.png)

-I am a technology enthusiast with experience in full stack development.
+I am a technology enthusiast with experience in cloud and full stack development.
 I love learning about new technologies and creating innovative solutions.
 In my free time, I enjoy contributing to open source projects and sharing knowledge with the community.

 ## Relevant projects

 ### [AI Assistants](url_del_proyecto_1)

+- Robust Cloud Architectures for web apps, data analitycs, AI projects and Hybrid Architectures.
-AI assistants: Building and evaluating RAG apps combining LLM knowledge with different data sets, improving the ability of AI to provide contextually timely and accurate responses, also working closely with cloud services.
+- AI assistants: Building and evaluating RAG apps combining LLM knowledge with different data sets, improving the ability of AI to provide contextually timely and accurate responses, also working closely with cloud services.